 In addition to presenting an annual spring concert at the Majestic Theatre in downtown Corvallis, Willamette Apprentice Ballet frequently collaborates with other local dance studios and student dance companies to present community dance concerts, including the popular ‘Terpsichore’ Fundraiser Concerts at the Majestic Theatre.
 WAB is also a frequent collaborator with the Corvallis Community Band, participating in the band’s annual Educational Concert for Benton & Linn County 4th graders, as well as their annual winter holiday and spring concerts.

-To support our Education Endowment, Willamette Apprentice Ballet holds studio concerts/fundraisers, in conjunction with the newly established tradition of a Student Choreography Competition, with the competition winner receiving the opportunity to present their work with full production values onstage at the Majestic as part of the WAB spring concert.
+To support our Education Endowment, Willamette Apprentice Ballet holds studio concerts/fundraisers, in conjunction with the newly established tradition of a Student Choreography Competition.
+The preliminary round of the choreography competition is held during a WAB studio fundraiser, and then the semi-final and final rounds are held during WAB’s annual spring concert at the Majestic Theatre.

 BGB!
 (Big Girl Ballet)